WindWalker19/IOS_APP/README.md

 # IOS_APP

-#It consists of IOS Applications.
+#It consists of various IOS Applications built using swift.